Oxford University Women's Lightweight Rowing Club: Racing

-The key race in the club's year is The Lightweight Boat Races against Cambridge on the Championship Course in London.
+The key race in the club's year was The Lightweight Boat Races against Cambridge on the Championship Course in London.
 The club also competes at national head races and regattas.
 In particular, the club regularly competes at the British Universities and Colleges Sport Regatta.
 In 2016, it won silver medal in the 8+ and bronze in the 4-. categories The club also competes at an international level, recording a latest achievement with a bronze with 4x- in Zagreb in July 2016.